getify/Functional-Light-JS/ch3.md

 What do you think?
 Points or no points for you?

 **Note:** Want more practice with point-free style coding?
-We'll revisit this technique in "Revisiting Points" in Chapter 4, based on newfound knowledge of function composition.
+We'll revisit this technique in [Chapter 4, "Revisiting Points"](ch4.md/#revisiting-points), based on newfound knowledge of function composition.

 ## Summary